PendragonLore/shinkei/docs/quickstart.rst

 Installing
 ----------

-shinkei is available on PyPi so in can be installed through pip:
+shinkei is available on PyPi so it can be installed through pip:

 .. code-block:: bash